 How Long Will It Take?

-About 20-60 minutes
+About 20 to 60 minutes

-How Much Will It Hurt?
+Will It Hurt?

 Average Hospital Stay

 Call Your Doctor

-In case of an emergency, call for medical help right away.
+If you think you have an emergency, call for medical help right away.

 American Heart Association